dwyl/mongo-search/README.md

   _id_: [ [ '_id', 1 ] ],
   post_search_index: [ [ '_fts', 'text' ], [ '_ftsx', 1 ] ]
 }
 ```
+*ignore* the _id_ index that's a mongodb default.
+the one which interests us is the post_search_index we created earlier.

 - http://mongodb.github.io/node-mongodb-native/markdown-docs/indexes.html